 Further information and application guidance an be found at http://www.durham.gov.uk/playandlearn

-Full details of the admission arrangements can be found in the Primary And Secondary Admission Guide 19/20 produced by Durham County Council and further information can be found in the school Admissions Policy that can be found in the School Policies section of our website.
+Full details of the admission arrangements can be found in the Primary And Secondary School Admission Guide 20/21 produced by Durham County Council and further information can be found in the school Admissions Policy that can be found in the School Policies section of our website.

 Secondary School Admissions

-Visit the Durham County Council website http://durham.gov.uk/article/2194/Secondary-school-place for information regarding the school admission process and to apply for a secondary school place.
-Information can also be downloaded from the following link Secondary School Transfer Letter
+Visit the Durham County Council website http://www.durham.gov.uk/article/2192/Apply-for-a-secondary-place-deadline-31-October for information regarding the school admission process and to apply for a secondary school place.
+Further information is also available here: Secondary 2020 Preference Letter to Parents

 To appeal against an admission decision visit: School admissions-appeals.